-It took me about five years of trials and errors, asking for feedback and doing revisions to the presentation of the theory; gauging what people are receptive to and what they immediately reject when they hear it, to produce this explanation, that I consider (and hope for) to be completely intelligible to the majority.
+It took me about five years of trials and errors, asking for feedback and doing revisions to the presentation of the theory; gauging what people are receptive to and what they immediately reject when they hear it, to produce this explanation, that I consider (and hope for) to be completely intelligible and palatable to the majority.

-Let me note that I was extremely resistant to breaking apart the theory in these steps initially because it is not how I conceived of the theory in my own mind, and I fell-still to this day-that the interpretation I carry of it in my mind, is indeed the best and most insightful interpretation.
+Let me note that I was resistant to breaking apart the theory in these steps initially because it is not how I conceived of the theory in my own mind, and I fell -still to this day- that the interpretation I carry of it in my mind is indeed the best and most insightful interpretation.

 Rhetorically speaking why would someone create such a contraption?
 Why not simply posit a few axioms (or equations) on a napkin, then amicably request my time of day in the experimental falsification machinery (LHC, LIGO, Telescopes, etc.) to test what I wrote on my napkin?
-What is the true goal here with this elaborate contraption?
+What is the true goal here?
 Why did we re-formulate the entirety of mathematics as step one.

-On one interpretation, the goal can be devised as an attempt to create a Turing-complete "super-tautology" [15] that checkmates itself into eventually producing the theory of everything.
-Here we call a construction which is both Turing complete and element-wise infallible (definition 2: lexicon of knowledge) a super-tautology.
-Another way of phrasing it is that; formulated as a Turingcomplete super-tautology, mathematics self-organizes itself into a theory of everything.
+In one interpretation, the goal can be devised as an attempt to create a "super-tautology" [15].
+The term super-tautology refers to a theory of reality constructed in a matter to guarantee that it is true.
+Here we call the unique construction which is both Turing complete and element-wise infallible (definition 2: lexicon of knowledge), along with its entailment of the fundamental physics; a super-tautology.
+Another way of phrasing it is that; formulated as a super-tautology, mathematics self-organizes itself naturally into a theory of everything.
 But, in actuality, it is even more powerful than either of these representations.
-In fact, the system constructs an elaborate trap such that the reader, who is an observer, and that presumably understands the math and the concepts presented herein, would be expected to "fight" the construction and attempt to escape it, but would eventually understand that they cannot do so, as the contraption models the observer via Turing-complete participatory freedom.
-One's inability to imagine a way out of this construction is the primary reason why the construction sustains an isomorphism with what we understand as reality, and why the laws of physics are self-reflectively entailed as the rules that are maximally permissive for an observer.
+In fact, the system constructs an elaborate trap such that if one attempts to escape the construction, one would eventually understand that they cannot do so, as the contraption models the observer via Turing-complete participatory freedom.
+One's inability to imagine a way out of this construction is the primary reason why the construction sustains an isomorphism with what we understand as reality, and why the laws of physics are self-reflectively entailed as the rules that are maximally permissive for an observer benefiting from the freest form of participatory freedom that can be defined.
 No other proposal is constructed in such a manner, and thus no other proposal can claim itself to be a complete description of reality.
-In fact, for any formal axiomatic systems, one can escape it by simply positing some of its axioms to be false, thus no such construction are super-tautological and consequently fail to achieved the intended purpose.
-Only the incremental contribution formulation of mathematics supports the construction of a super-tautological observer trap, which is why it was necessary to reformulate mathematics in such a manner.
+In fact, for any formal axiomatic systems, one can escape it by simply positing some of its axioms to be false, thus other constructions are super-tautological.

-Within that setting we can now construct the argument, which explain reality in a dead-simple manner:
+Within that setting we can now construct the argument, which explain reality as follows: